Canadian Blood Services in talks around paid donations of plasma as supply dwindles - Campbell River MirrorCampbell River Mirror

 The O- type is the one most commonly used in transfusions for traumas and emergency surgeries, since anyone can receive its red blood cells.
 The O+ blood type is also in high demand due to its compatibility with any other positive red blood cell.

-Spokeswoman Delphine Denis said ongoing illness and isolation requirements related to COVID-19, heat-related weather issues and the return of pre-pandemic activities and summer travel that have left many people with less time to donate are all factors contributing to the shortage.
+Spokeswoman Delphine Denis said at the time that ongoing illness and isolation requirements related to COVID-19, heat-related weather issues and the return of pre-pandemic activities and summer travel that have left many people with less time to donate are all factors contributing to the shortage.

 There are 57,000 open appointments that must be filled before the end of August across Canada, the agency said.